-A lot of sweetness in the Wonka logo is an attempt to attract the attention of buyers.
-Elements of the sign, like hardening caramel, cause a desire to bite off a piece urgently.
-The emblem conveys a special unforgettable taste of the bar.
+The Wonka logo is very sweet to attract buyers’ attention.
+Elements of the sign, like hardening caramel, make one want to bite off a piece urgently.
+The emblem conveys a special, unforgettable taste of the bar.

 Wonka: Brand overview